MNS26/Kithack-mod-setup-from-the-ground-up/README.md

 ### 1. Folder prep
 Open up you file browser and make a folder where you want to set this up.
-(On Windows i would reccomend having NOT in the `Documents` folder since its usually connected to OneDrive and it might break stuff.)
+(On Windows i would reccomend having NOT in the `Documents` folder since its usually connected to OneDrive and it might break stuff.)<br/>
-<sup>Dont listen to him... you can put it whhheeereeever you want</sup>
+<sup>Dont listen to him... you can put it whhheeereeever you want</sup><br/>
 *I WILL install Windows......*

 The initial folder structure should be as follows (i would also reccomend naming it the same too):